gopal-g/myRestApi/README.md

 A Generic Rest API / Web Service Class using JWT / firebase version

 #Step 1
-Download the files and change the basic details in Config File
+Download the files and change the basic details in Constants.php  File

 #Step 2